Frequently Asked Questions

 What is the student:teacher ratio in the preschool classes?
-We have a maximum of 10 students in a preschool class.
-If we see a larger number of 3-year olds enrolling in a class we will limit the class to 8 students.
+We have a maximum of 12 students in a preschool class with 2 teachers.

 What does my child need to bring to each class?
 All supplies are included in your tuition and one-time supply fee.
 Your child should dress comfortable with appropriate clothing for messy projects and outdoor play.
 A backpack is a great idea to help carry projects home.
 Everything else is provided.

 How does snack work?
 We provide a healthy snack during each preschool class.
 Snack is most typically a fruit or a vegetable.
 This is included in your monthly tuition.